hotosm/osm-fieldwork/doc/programs.md

 data from ODK Collect and the ODK Central server, and a few support modules.

+## make_data_extract.py

+To use the new select_one_from_file for editing existing OSM data you need to produce a data extract from OSM.
+This can be done several ways, but needed to be automated to be used for FMTM.

+	options:
+		-h, --help            show this help message and exit -v, --verbose         verbose output
+		-o, --overpass        Use Overpass Turbo
+		-p, --postgres        Use a postgres database
+		-g GEOJSON, --geojson GEOJSON Name of the GeoJson output file -i INFILE, --infile INFILE  Use a data file
+		-dn DBNAME, --dbname DBNAME Database name
+		-dh DBHOST, --dbhost DBHOST Database host
+		-b BOUNDARY, --boundary BOUNDARY  Boundary polygon to limit the data size -c {buildings,amenities}, --category {buildings,amenities}
+                        Which category to extract

+For example,

+	./make_data_extract.py --overpass --boundary mycounty.geojson

+will use Overpass Turbo to extract data within the boundary.
+By default, buildings are extracted.

+Or this example:

+	./make_data_extract.py --postgres -dn colorado --category amenities --boundary mycounty.geojson

+Which will extract the data from postgres.
+By default *localhost* is used, but that can be changed with --dbhost.
+This will use the database *colorado*, and extract all the amenities.

 ## File Formats

 OpenDataKit has 3 file formats.
 The primary one is the source file,